 407 ETR now spans 108 kilometres across the top of the GTA and additional lanes have been added in several areas to meet the needs of motorists.

 407 ETR continues to be an example of a successful Public-Private Partnership (PPP) where important infrastructure has been built, expanded and maintained by the private sector to ensure the provision of a critical service to the public.
 The benefits of PPPs in bringing expertise, efficiency, innovation and financial capital to design, build or operate critical infrastructure projects are now well established in Canada.

-The Company is owned by indirectly owned subsidiaries of Canada Pension Plan Investment Board (total 50.01%), Cintra Global S.E., a wholly owned subsidiary of Ferrovial S. A. (43.23%) and by SNC-Lavalin (6.76%).
+The Company is owned by indirectly owned subsidiaries of Canada Pension Plan Investment Board (total 50.01%), also known as CPP Investments; Cintra Global S.E., a wholly owned subsidiary of Ferrovial S. A. (43.23%); and SNC-Lavalin (6.76%).